chargebyte/stib/README.md

 ===========================

-This repository contains a simple but straightforward system to create a bootable Linux system for the I2SE Duckbill and EVAchargeSE device series: for Duckbill devices it compiles U-Boot as boot loader, for EVAchargeSE it uses Freescale/NXP's imx-bootlets as bootloader, then it compiles a Linux kernel with device tree blobs and creates a root filesystem based on Debian Jessie 8 (armel).
+This repository contains a simple but straightforward system to create a bootable Linux system for the I2SE Duckbill and EVAcharge SE device series: for Duckbill devices it compiles U-Boot as boot loader, for EVAcharge SE it uses Freescale/NXP's imx-bootlets as bootloader, then it compiles a Linux kernel with device tree blobs and creates a root filesystem based on Debian Stretch 9 (armel).
 Then all is packed into a single disk image, ready to be used on the SD card (for older Duckbills) and/or the internal eMMC.